Back to English Hornbill

 Answer-

-The author’s relationship with his grandmother went through three distinct phases:
+The three phases of the author's relationship with his grandmother are:

-Question 2: Three reasons why the author’s grandmother was disturbed when he started going to the city school.
+Question 2: Three reasons why the author’s grandmother was distressed when he started going to the city school.

 Answer-

-Question 3: Three ways in which the author’s grandmother spent her days after he grew up.
+Question 3: The three ways in which the author’s grandmother spent her days after he grew up.

 Answer-

-(b) Her lips constantly moved in inaudible prayer, and her fingers were perpetually busy telling the beads of her rosary.
+3.She would continuously recite her prayers, and her fingers would remain busy telling the beads of her rosary.

 Question 4: The odd way in which the author’s grandmother behaved just before she died.